-This post is about how to get discounted tickets to Wicked on Broadway, including a $30 lottery orchestra tickets as well as other discounts.
+This post is about how to get discounted tickets to Wicked on Broadway, including $30 lottery orchestra tickets and other discounts.

-Opening in October of 2003, Wicked has become one of the world’s most popular musicals.
+Since October 2003, Wicked has been a hit musical and one of the world’s most popular shows.

 Winner of three Tony Awards, Wicked tells the story of the Wicked Witch of the West and Glinda the Good, long before Dorothy of The Wizard of Oz enters the story.

 How Much Does It Cost To See Wicked On Broadway?